 Attributes are words used to describe the state that an entity is in.
-For instance, the term “iPhone” attributes might include space gray, FaceID, OLED, or dual-camera system.
 Not all attributes are necessarily associated only with the main entity, but attributes can be terms that are unique to an entity.
-Most importantly, using a specific pattern of attributes can tell Google whether you are discussing iPhones in general or discussing a particular iPhone model.
+For instance, “iPhone” attributes might include space gray, FaceID, OLED, or dual-camera system.
+Most importantly, using a specific pattern of attributes can tell Google whether you discuss iPhones in general or a particular iPhone model.

 How to Write Semantic SEO Content

 When creating semantic SEO content, it is crucial to conduct extensive research from the beginning.
-In the past, research was much easier because you mainly just needed to focus on finding what keywords you should create content about.
+In the past, research was much easier because you mainly just needed to find what keywords you should create content about.
 With semantic SEO, you need first to discover what keywords you want to rank for.
-You then have to conduct keyword research on that topic to determine what facts and terms should focus on your content.
+You then have to conduct keyword research on that topic to determine what facts and terms focus on your content.

 Using Schema to Improve Your SEO

 Finally, you should understand that schema tags and structured data have become more important than ever before in SEO.
 Google strongly relies on schema tags to determine the relevance of your content.
-Although you should never abuse schema tags to improve your rankings, you should make extensive use of these tags in your HTML to help Google understand your content.
+Although you should never abuse schema tags to improve your rankings, you should extensively use these tags in your HTML to help Google understand your content.

 Structured data is also essential because it helps Google understand how to use certain content elements.
 For instance, using the “HowTo” markup will give Google a greater chance of knowing that your article is meant to provide how-to advice.
 Although Google may still choose to ignore self-determined markup tags, it does use them extensively when determining relevance.
 However, always use structured data tags honestly since it is believed that Google has a reputation algorithm that determines how trustworthy your use of structured data is.